igal/antipackaging/README.md

     pocketknife client -r antipackaging::standalone

-Apply the `stowify` recipe to install `nginx` and `ts` if needed using a reusable resource:
+Apply the `stow` recipe to install `nginx` and `ts` if needed using a reusable resource:

-    pocketknife client -r antipackaging::stowify
+    pocketknife client -r antipackaging::stow

 Apply the `uninstall` recipe to uninstall `nginx` and `ts`: